Decisions decisions.

 First up international governmentalists are gathering in London for the 2009 G20 summit.
 The fact that at least 22 countries are attending seems not to phase the PR machine who clearly believe “its all in the branding” and G20 it shall be.

-Over the weekend the rally organised by putpeoplefirst went off peacefully in what was refered to as a carnival atmosphere joining climate change, anti war, help poverty and other associated groups show their feelings and exectations of the international leaders assembled at the G2o summit.
+Over the weekend the rally organised by putpeoplefirst went off peacefully in what was refereed to as a carnival atmosphere joining climate change, anti war, help poverty and other associated groups show their feelings and expectations of the international leaders assembled at the G2o summit.

 This didn’t prevent the weekend papers from continuing to publise the forthcoming protests which will culminate on 1st April dubbed “Financial Fools day”.
 A day of serious unrest and violence has been predicted for weeks and it is expected that demonstrators will use the latest technologies too organise disruption and chaos in the City of London.
-Meeting cancelled, directives to dress down and even office closurers have been announced more…
+Meeting cancelled, directives to dress down and even office closures have been announced.

 This extreme behaviour is a far cry from the festivities expected along the Alphington Road where an application for a street party to celebrate the opening of Aldi Exeter was dismissed on the grounds of being on a day when feelings of unrest throughout the UK will be high.